ywxt/ywxt.github.io/books/our-secret-base/src/chapter_7.md

 I really don't want to be told this!

 Yan Jingxing resisted the urge to retort.
-At this moment, he suddenly realized a problem: the audience in the movie theater didn't see the astronaut, nor did they see the astral leeches.
+At this moment, he suddenly realized a problem: the audience in the movie theater didn't see the astronaut, nor did they see the ghostly leeches.
 What about Ji Chunzao, who had psychic abilities?

 "Could it be that you can't see?"